sean-dooher/sentinel-iot/doc_spec.md

 ### Websockets and HTTP

 There will be two ways for leaves to interface with the backend: websockets (for real-time updates) and http for a more RESTful interface.
 Either way is fine, but I find websockets to be generally easier to work with.
 The HTTP interface will be good if you are writing some sort of client app for Sentinel.
 More info on this is in the IoT section.

+TODO:
+*Add CONFIG_COMPLETE
+*Change DEVICE_STATUS attributes
+*ADD More info to config on limitations